Row-clustering of a Point Process-valued Matrix: Numerical Examples

-\textbf{Results.} We compare the performance of DF, DMHP and MM-MPP in terms of clustering consistency using the Twitter dataset with $K=100$ trials.
-The results in Table \ref{tab2} suggest that MM-MPP outperforms its competitors notably, which demonstrates that our model can better characterize the postings patterns and offer a more stable and consistent clustering than other methods.
+\textbf{Results.} We compare the performance of DF, DMHP, and MM-MPP in terms of clustering consistency for three data sets with $K=100$ trials.
+The results in Table \ref{tab2} suggest that MM-MPP outperforms its competitors notably, demonstrating that our model can better characterize the postings patterns and offer a more stable and consistent clustering than other methods.
 Figure \ref{real1} shows the histograms of the number of learned clusters for each method.
-The median numbers of learned clusters are $3$, $5$ and $8$ for MM-MPP, DMHP and DF respectively.
-Besides, the distribution of the number of clusters from our method seems to be the most concentrated, indicating its robustness in clustering.
-This phenomenon reflects the potential drawbacks of other distance-based clustering methods; they highly rely on the predefined features and hence are less robust.
-The robustness of our method may be also partly attributed to the flexibility of the latent conditional intensity functions that account for local multi-level deviations within each account.
-In contrast, other methods that fail to account local deviations may treat them as sources of heterogeneities and consequently result in more clusters.
+For the Twitter dataset, the median numbers of learned clusters are $3$, $5$, and $8$ for MM-MPP, DMHP, and DF respectively.
+Besides, the distribution of the number of clusters from our method seems to be the least variable, indicating robustness in clustering.
+The robustness of our method may be partly attributed to the flexibility of the latent conditional intensity functions that account for multi-level deviations within each account.
+In contrast, other methods that fail to account for different sources of deviations may treat them as sources of heterogeneity and consequently result in more clusters.

 More stories can be told by the estimated posting patterns.
-Given a predicted membership of account $i$ by $c_i=\mathop{\arg\max}_{c}\mathbb{E}_{\omega}[\omega_{c,i}|\mathcal{S};\hat{\Omega}]$, Figure~\ref{real2} displays the estimated curves of $\hat{\mu}_{x,c}^r$ for tweet events ($r=1$), retweet events ($r=2$) and reply events ($r=3$) respectively for $C=3$.
+Given a predicted membership of account $i$ by $c_i=\mathop{\arg\max}_{c}\mathbb{E}_{\omega}[\omega_{c,i}|\mathcal{S};\hat{\Omega}]$, Figure~\ref{real2-1} displays the estimated curves of $\hat{\mu}_{x,c}^r$ for tweet events ($r=1$), retweet events ($r=2$) and reply events ($r=3$) respectively for $C=3$.
 Recall $\hat{\mu}_{x,c}^r$ is interpreted as the baseline of intensity functions.
 This figure shows three different activity modes for the selected Twitter accounts.
-The universities in cluster 1 marked by red curves in Figure~\ref{real2} in general have a lower frequency of posting retweets and reply, especially at daytime.
-This group includes the most top university in America, such as MIT, Harvard and Stanford.
+The universities in cluster 1 marked by red curves in Figure~\ref{real2-1} in general have a lower frequency of posting retweets and replies, especially during the daytime.
+This group includes the most top university in America, such as MIT, Harvard, and Stanford.
 In contrast, the accounts in cluster 2 are relatively more active in all three types of postings.
 We further find that many accounts in this cluster belong to the universities with middle ranks.
-More results and discussions with real data are included in our Supplementary file.